This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Bath Abbey

 A visit to Bath would not be complete without stopping by Bath Abbey, which towers over the city in dramatic fashion.
-Although hours vary, the Abbey is generally open from 9:30 a.m. to 5:00 p.m. daily.
-You are free to come and go as you please, although a £4 donation per adult is encouraged.
+Unless there is a special event going on, the Abbey is generally open from 10:00 a.m. to 5:30 p.m. daily (last entry 30 minutes before close & Sunday hours are limited due to church services).
+Admission costs £7.50 for adults, with an additional £3.50 charge for an audio guide.

-If you’re up for a 212 step climb to see some great views, you could pay £8 for a guided tour of the Bath Abbey bell tower.
+If you’re up for a 212 step climb to see amazing views over Bath, you could pay £15 for a guided tour of the Bath Abbey bell tower.
 Tickets must be purchased the day of and are available every day, except Sunday.

 Other Awesome Things to Do in Bath